verus-lang/paper-sosp24-artifact/site/guide.md

 ### Set 1: verification statistics for macrobenchmarks and millibenchmarks, page table performance, mimalloc benchmark suite, persistent memory log performance (emulated) — Figures 6, 7, 8, 11, 12, 13.

-Set 1 requires Linux x86_64 (Ubuntu 22.04) with at least 8 physical cores on one CPU, although more cores may reduce scheduling noise (we recommend at least 10).
+Set 1 requires Linux x86_64 (Ubuntu 22.04) with at least 8 physical cores on one CPU, although more cores may reduce scheduling noise (we recommend 10).
 Set 1 requires the Docker runtime (Docker-CE).
 We recommend CloudLab d6515, or if they are in short supply, CloudLab c220g2.

 ### Set 2: IronKV performance comparison — Figure 9.